JustBlackBird/gulp-xgettext/README.md

 headers with their descriptions can be found [here](https://www.gnu.org/software/gettext/manual/html_node/Header-Entry.html#Header-Entry).
 If a header is not specified an appropriate `xgettext` value will be used.

+#### options.encoding

+Specifies the encoding of the input files.
+This option is needed only if some untranslated message strings or their corresponding comments contain non-ASCII characters By default the input files are assumed to be in ASCII.

 ## License